anza-xyz/jetstreamer/README.md

 # Do the same but for slots 358560000 through 367631999, which is epoch 830-850 (slot ranges can be cross-epoch!)
 # and using 8 threads explicitly instead of using automatic thread count
 JETSTREAMER_THREADS=8 cargo run --release -- 358560000:367631999

+# Replay epoch 800 with the instruction tracking plugin instead of the default
+cargo run --release -- 800 --with-plugin instruction-tracking
 ```

 If `JETSTREAMER_THREADS` is omitted, Jetstreamer auto-sizes the worker pool using the same